 Buddy and I have decided to make a morning walk part of our day, a ritual, if you will.
-He was all for it, I needed more convincing.
+He was all for it.
+I needed more convincing.
 But, I'm glad we reached an agreement, not a compromise, an agreement.
 We Will go for a morning walk.
-He takes the lead, with his leash in his mouth as though he's just the best little helper on the planet.
+He takes the lead, with the leash in his mouth as though he's just the best little helper on the planet.
 At some point this walk turns into a run.
-His ears are flapping, big old smile on his face, as he looks back over his shoulder to say, "Isn't this fun?
+His ears are flapping, big old smile on his face as he looks back over his shoulder to say, "Isn't this fun?
 I told you you'd like a morning walk."

 This morning our walk led us to my place near the river.
 Buddy spotted the water under the small foot bridge and wanted to jump in.
 I didn't let him, thinking how muddy he would be.
 Later, I realized I should have let him be a dog and have some fun.
 So tomorrow he gets to jump in.
 Should be interesting.

 Just as we were going to turn back, I realized the small side road where we stood led to an old homestead.
 The road itself wound alongside a long-abandoned gravel pit.
 A marshy area was at the bottom of the pit and several red-winged blackbirds were taking off and landing among the rushes and cat tails.
 An entirely new little ecosystem had formed in this gravel pit.
 Buddy and I stood on the edge and watched.
-We held a silent conversation about time and birds and life's journey, just a few brief ideas held together in the silence, punctuated only by bird song in the marsh below.
+We held a silent conversation about time and birds and life's journey, just a few brief ideas held together in the silence, punctuated only by birdsong in the marsh below.

 On the way back, Buddy decided it was time to run again, and so we ran.
 The wind was rising, the sun peeking out from behind the clouds only now and then.
 As we reached the edge of Lonewolf, we stopped and picked a few sprigs from the old lilac bush that stands sentry on the corner.
-Well, I picked, Buddy rolled around on the ground beneath it, delirious from the scent.
+Well, I picked.
+Buddy rolled around on the ground beneath it, delirious from the scent.